cybermaggedon/ixbrl-reporter/README.md

 ## Warranty

 This code comes with no warranty whatsoever.
 See the [LICENSE](LICENCE) file for details.
 Further, I am not an accountant.
+Even if I were, I would not be YOUR accountant.
 It is possible that this code could be useful to you in meeting regulatory reporting requirements for your business.
 It is also possible that the software could report misleading information which could land you in a lot of trouble if used for regulatory purposes.
 Really, you should check with a qualified accountant.

 ## Configuration overview